khaled-11/job-finder-bot/README.md

 For this demo, you need to train the App with some intents and entities.
 Go to the App Dashboard in [Wit.ai](https://wit.ai) console, and start the process.
 We will need the following intent:

 <ol>
-  <li>job_preference: This intent is used to capture the job preference from the user input.
+  <li>job_preference: The App uses this to capture the job preference  from the user input.
 You can train the app with utterances like: "I need  a {full time} {Software engineer} job in {California}".
 Define a  "job_role", "job_role" & "state" for this intent in the same order.
 You can add utterances with one or two only, but you need to define all.</li>
-    <li>reminders: This intent is used to capture the date and the interview information.
-You can train the app with utterances like: "I have an interview for a {Software engineer} job with {Google} on December 28, 2020".
+    <li>reminders: The App uses this to capture the date and the  interview information.
+You can train the app with utterances like.
+"I  have an interview for a {Software engineer} job with {Google} on  December 28, 2020".
 Define a "company_name" for this intent and choose  the job_role we created before.
 You can add utterances with the date  only.</li>
-    <li>resources & reviews: These two intent are used to find reviews and information about company.
+    <li>resources & reviews: The App uses these intent to capture company name.
+This will get reviews and information about company.
 You can train the app with  utterances like: "I need review for {google}" , "I need information  about CVS".
 Use the company name entity we created before.</li>
-     <li>analyze: This intent will capture the url for the link any user send.
+     <li>analyze: This intent will capture the URL for the link any user send.
 The utterances can be "I need to analyze https://..".</li>
-     <li>delete_data & remember: These two intent will identify if the user want to delete the data or ask about the data.
+     <li>delete_data & remember: These two intent will identify if  the user want to delete the data.
+Also, it will identify if the user ask about the data.
 You can train  these intent with utterances like "Do you remember me" , "Delete my  data".</li>
        <li>welcome & thanks: These two intent will identify if the user want to greet or thank.
 You can train these intent with utterances like "thank you" , "how are you".</li>

 </ol>